hobyst/flmidi-101/preamble/introduction_to_midi.rst

   * **Is the message more than 3 bytes long** ``XX XX XX XX ...`` **, starts with** ``F0`` **and ends with** ``F7`` **?:** If the answer is yes, then you are reading a
     SysEx message.

 * The best place to find information about how to understand the MIDI protocol is the `MIDI Association <https://www.midi.org/>`__ website.
-Seriously.
 There are so many different aspects about the protocol and so many different ways to implement it that it would take an eternity to document everything.

   However, since such a technical and low-level oriented specification might be hard to understand even for experienced programmers, don't feel afraid to ask for